Q: What did the grape say when summer came to an end?

 The fact that you and your neighbors experienced an early frost this year may not seem related to late season conditions in the Napa Valley, but understanding your local weather for wine lovers is a key to appreciating the terroir of another area.

-Monitoring your local weather for a few months using a system like the Davis Vantage Vue Wireless 6251 or the Oregon Scientific WMR200A Wireless Pro Weather Center is a fun yet in-depth weather education for the whole family.
+Monitoring your local weather for a few months using a system like the Davis Vantage Vue Wireless 6250 or the Ambient Weather WS-2902C WiFi Smart Weather Station is a fun yet in-depth weather education for the whole family.
 Observing how conditions change from day to day puts your finger on the pulse of Mother Nature, and is a key to appreciating the mysterious way the natural world works.
 Best of all, these systems are easy to install and use, so you can begin learning almost immediately.

 Not Sunny All the Time